Tlabrahamson/100-days-of-code/log.md

 **Thoughts:** I would like to hand draw each letter of the alphabet.
 I would like to do lower case letters as well.

 **Link to work:** N/A

+### Day 46: June 22, 2020

+**Today's Progress:** Hoped right back into solving leetcode problems.
+Ran into a handful that I wasn't able to come up with solutions for.
+Stepped away after a while and worked on a new website.

+**Thoughts:** I hope it's a good week for production.

+**Link to work:** N/A